Beverley Byer has been writing professionally for a number of years. Her work has been published in magazines and newspapers.

 The terms fitness center, gym, and health club are often used interchangeably and with good reason.
 There is a lot of overlap in the services they provide.
 But there are also distinctions.

 A fitness center could be used by the average person seeking workouts or by professional athletes, especially in specific disciplines.
-According to the article “Fitness Centers- Whole Building Guide” from the website http://www.wbdg.org, “[this] health, recreational, and social facility is geared towards exercise, sports, and other physical activities.”
-Most fitness centers try to accommodate many different types of exercise or sport facilities under one roof.
+According to the article “Fitness Centers- Whole Building Guide” from the Whole Building Design Guide, “[this] health, recreational, and social facility is geared toward exercise, sports, and other physical activities.”
+Most fitness centers try to accommodate many different types of exercise or sports facilities under one roof.

-Considering all offerings, you are more likely to find clientele of varying age, size, gender, marital status, and degree of experience in sporting activity, with equipment or workout routine at fitness centers.
-They definitely create an atmosphere of comfort, and one that leads to opportunities for socializing.
+Considering all offerings, you are more likely to find clientele of varying age, size, gender, marital status, and degree of experience at fitness centers.
+They definitely create an atmosphere of comfort and one that leads to opportunities for socializing.

 Monthly membership fees could be as low as $10 dollars or over $100 dollars and that usually does not include enrollment fees.
-Many fitness centers offer a variety of packages which depends on the services and amenities you choose, and/or length of facility use which is usually three months, six months or annually.
+Many fitness centers offer a variety of packages that depend on the services and amenities you choose, and/or length of facility use which is usually three months, six months, or annually.

 Gym is actually the shortened term for gymnasium.
 Gyms were very important spaces to ancient Greeks.
-They were where the Greeks practiced various sports such as boxing, self-defense, and took care of their overall physical fitness; engaged in physical therapy, and studied subjects as philosophy.
+They were where the Greeks practiced various sports such as boxing and self-defense, took care of their overall physical fitness, engaged in physical therapy, and studied subjects such as philosophy.
 The first gym in the United States of America (USA) was established in 1925 by a German doctor named Beck.
 Gymnasiums in public schools were also established in the 1920s.

 Today’s gyms offer a variety of indoor activities, amenities, and events.
 And just like fitness centers, there are many sizes and types.
 Some gyms focus solely on weight training or lifting.
 In fact, that was your typical gym.
 Others are equipped with cardiovascular machines, and/ or offer classes.
 Specific-activity gyms also include aerobics, martial arts, and Pilates.
 There are also 24-hour gyms, which as the name implies, are open 24 hours a day; women-only gyms such as Curves; religious gyms, and family gyms.

-Monthly membership fees at these facilities depend on the services and amenities you sign up for, number of months, and enrollment.
+Monthly membership fees at these facilities depend on the services and amenities you sign up for, the number of months, and enrollment.
 It could be as low as $10 dollars or as much as $300 dollars plus.
-Some like New York Sports Club offer a 30-day trial period for $30 dollars.
+Some, like New York Sports Club, offer a 30-day trial period for $30 dollars.

-The article “Which Health Club Is Right for You” from the website http://www.EverydayHealth.com reports that a 2009 study conducted by the International Health, Racquet and Sportsclub Association discovered that there were 29, 636 health clubs in the USA with a membership of over 41 million.
+A 2009 study conducted by the International Health, Racquet and Sportsclub Association discovered that there were 29, 636 health clubs in the USA with a membership of over 41 million.
 I suspect fitness centers and gyms were also included in their tabulations.
 In fact, fitness centers and gyms are called health clubs.
-It makes sense since health clubs vary in sizes, services, amenities, and costs just like gyms and fitness centers.
+It makes sense since health clubs vary in sizes, services, amenities, and costs, just like gyms and fitness centers.

-USA market research show a growing demand for fitness centers, gyms, and health clubs from ever-increasing, health-conscious folks.
-In 2014, annual growth is expected to be 2.3 percent, according to an article on the three health facilities from http://www.IBSWorld.com.
+USA market research shows a growing demand for fitness centers, gyms, and health clubs from ever-increasing, health-conscious folks.
+In 2014, annual growth is expected to be 2.3 percent, according to an article on the three health facilities.
 The article also reports a demand for “low-cost and niche” health and fitness facilities.